ShortCircuit: AlphaZero-Driven Circuit Design: Model Architecture

-Transformers are the state-of-the-art architecture to handle sequential data.
-These models particularly shine when trained to predict the next token in a sequence.
-Instead of directly generating the next token, a transformer usually outputs a fixed-size tensor representing the probabilities of choosing each element of a token glossary as the next token.
-In our case though, the set of nodes that we can add to an AIG is growing at each step, as more pairs of nodes can be combined to produce the next node.
-Inspired by natural language processing (NLP) tasks, for which attention scores among related tokens are high, we use attention to guide next node generation.
+\paragraph{Policy Module} Transformers are the state-of-the-art architecture to handle sequential data.
+These models particularly shine when trained to predict the next token in a sequence by outputting a fixed-size tensor representing a sampling probability over a token glossary.
+In our case though, the set of nodes that we can build grows at each step, as more pairs of nodes can be combined to produce the next node.
+Inspired by NLP tasks, for which attention scores among related tokens are high, we use attention to guide next node generation.
 Thus, we directly use the final self-attention map of four parallel policy modules to get the probability to connect any two nodes with specific edge types.

-Each policy module has \(P\) transformer encoder layers and a final self-attention layer.
+Each policy module has $P$ transformer encoder layers and outputs a final self-attention layer.
 In the last self-attention layer, we exclude the entry corresponding to the target node and returns the self-attention scores based on the existing AIG nodes embeddings.
-We aggregate the scores from the four policy modules and mask the ones associated to building nodes that are already built in the current AIG (up to negation).
+We aggregate the scores from the four policy modules and mask the ones associated to already built nodes and their negate versions.
 We finally apply a softmax to the remaining scores to produce a single probability distribution.